maxgroll/learning-git/README.md

-# learning-git
+# learning-git and Github
-learning how to use git and github
+## Learning how to use git and Github form amigoscode